skampouridis/1702-backend/dimitriosDesyllas/README.md

 On `app/config/parameters.yml.dist` set the value `redis_dns` with the url of your redis server.
 The value must have the `redis://^redis_url^` format where `^redis_url^` is the url or the ip or the redis server.

+Afterwards run `composer install` to install the dependencies.

 ## 3. Generating Database and Schema

 1. Create the `./var/db` folder with `777` UNIX permissions.